Nosrey/lokdis-launch-page/README.md

 ## 📱 Responsive Design

-LokDis is designed to provide an optimal viewing experience across a wide range of devices:
+Lokdis is designed to provide an optimal viewing experience across a wide range of devices:

 - **Desktop**: Full-featured experience with optimized spacing
 - **Tablet**: Adapted layout to maintain usability and aesthetics